Spotlight on Faculty

 “The idea is to motivate students to study science.
 It's no longer nerdy stuff but full of action, adventure and excitement,” he explained the purpose of the exhibit.

-CCNY architect George Ranalli has authored “Sagrada Família - Gaudí's Unfinished Masterpiece: Geometry, Construction and Site,” an accompanying book to the ongoing exhibit of the same name at the Spitzer School of Architecture of which he is Dean.
-It will be released by Oscar Riera Ojeda Publishers Limited (November 24, 2014).
+Dean George Ranalli has authored the book “Sagrada Família - Gaudí's Unfinished Masterpiece: Geometry, Construction and Site” (November, 2014, Oscar Riera Ojeda Publishers Limited).
+It is an accompaniment to the ongoing exhibit of the same title at the Spitzer School of Architecture that he heads.

 Lou Marinoff Publishes Seventh Book

 Philosophy Professor Lou Marinoff launches his seventh book, "The Power of Tao: A timeless Guide to Happiness and Harmony," 4 p.m.
 Saturday, October 25, in NAC 5/101.
 The event is free and open to the public.
-"Perceptive insight into Asian thought," says Daisaku Ikeda, president, Soka Gakkai International, among the glowing reviews.
+In his review, Buddhist philosopher Daisaku Ikeda said the book offers perceptive insight into Asian thought.

 "The Emotional Lives of Animals and Children: Insights from a Farm Sanctuary," is the latest book by City College psychologist William Crain.
 It was published October 17 by Turning Stone Press.
 The book is based on Professor Crain's observations of animal behavior in a sanctuary he and his wife established in 2008.